-The Orange Miso sauce that comes with this crispy chicken is so moreish!
-The umami familiar comforting taste of miso is given a fresh sweetness by the beautiful navel oranges.
+The orange miso sauce that comes with this crispy chicken is so moreish!
+The umami familiar comforting taste of miso is given a fresh sweetness by the beautiful NZ navel oranges.

-(If your family aren’t keen on eggplant swap it for broccoli or carrot.)
+(If your family aren’t keen on eggplant you can swap it for broccoli or carrot.)

-Crispy Chicken w/ Orange & Miso Sauce, & Eggplant
+Crispy Chicken with Orange & Miso Sauce & Eggplant

 3 eggs, whisked

 1 cup orange juice from oranges